Blockchain with proof of quantum work: Experimental Implementation Details

 For a blockchain to be successful, (1) efficiency must be high so mining work is reliably rewarded and (2) delays in transaction confirmation must be small to enable use as a real-time ledger.
 These quantities are strongly correlated but subtly different.

 Any stakeholder identifies a node with maximum Chainwork that defines the strongest chain; this can be considered a random variable and defines a unique strongest path from the genesis node.

-We define blockchain efficiency as the expected number of blocks in the strongest path divided by the total number of blocks broadcast, in the limit of many blocks.
+We define blockchain efficiency as the expected number of blocks in the strongest chain (path) divided by the total number of blocks broadcast, in the limit of many blocks.
 For viable parameterizations this concentrates at a finite value as the number of block broadcasts becomes large.
-For purposes of Figs.~\ref{threshold-P} and \ref{threshold-P2} we estimate this value once after every block broadcast for blockchains of between $512$ and $2048$ broadcasts (mining events).
-We discard the values for the first 50\% of the chain evolution and average the remaining result.
-The resulting value is shown as a mean and standard error with respect to either 5 or 10 independent chains.
+A per-blockchain realization value can be estimated by averaging values obtained between broadcast (mining event) $512$ and $1024$.
+Figs.~\ref{threshold-P} and \ref{threshold-P2} show the mean and standard deviation with respect to $16$ independent blockchains.

 We can establish two such independent strongest paths, using two stakeholders who have not mined any blocks, and define their pair delay, $D_{pair}$, as the number of blocks in the first path absent from the second path (i.e. the depth at which there is disagreement in the strongest chain).
 If two users agree on the strongest chain this delay is $0$, and is otherwise positive.
 Stakeholders can be miners: the pair delay describes the distribution of mining power relative to a typical user.
 If pair-delays are with high probability less than $\mathcal{D}$, then a stakeholder can have corresponding confidence that blocks of depth at least $\mathcal{D}$ on the strongest chain are immutable, since mining power is concentrated on branches compatible with the block validity.
 We call $\mathcal{D}$ the transaction delay.